MicrosoftDocs/azure-dev-docs/articles/python/sdk/examples/azure-sdk-samples-managed-disks.md

 ---
 title: Use Azure Managed Disks through the Azure SDK for Python
-description: Use the Azure Python SDK to create, resize, and update managed disks standalone, in a virtual machine, or in a virtual machine scale set. ms.topic: conceptual ms.date: 03/17/2023 ms.custom: devx-track-python, py-fresh-zinc
+description: Use the Azure Python SDK to create, resize, and update managed disks standalone, in a virtual machine, or in a Virtual Machine Scale Set. ms.topic: conceptual ms.date: 03/17/2023 ms.custom: devx-track-python, py-fresh-zinc